Last Updated on December 6, 2020 by ellduclos

-Are you struggling with Pinterest marketing ever since the latest Pinterest algorithm changes?
+Are you struggling with Pinterest marketing ever since the latest algorithm changes?
 You aren’t alone.
-Many bloggers have been feeling the way you have.
-They constantly create pins that get impressions but no link clicks or pins that aren’t gaining traction at all.
-That’s why I wanted to put this post together for you today that shares 7 unique Pinterest marketing tips for the new Pinterest algorithm.
+Many bloggers have been feeling the same way.
+In 2020 Pinterest changed their algorithm which has caused bloggers pin reaches to drop drastically.
+That’s why I wanted to share 7 unique Pinterest marketing tips for the new Pinterest algorithm.

 Disclaimer: Affiliate links are used and you can read my full disclosure here.